 So why has Super Smash Bros.
 Melee remained at the top of the pile for so many years?
 Well, there are numerous different reasons.
 Fans will say it's tighter, faster and requires more skill.
 They'll point to it being far more entertaining to watch than its successors, down to this faster pace.
 They'll point towards the better balance.
 The truth is, it's all of those things.

 Super Smash Bros.
 Ultimate has a heck of a fight on its hands to deserve the 'Ultimate' in its title.

 It's official: Super Smash Bros.
 Ultimate is the ultimate version of Super Smash Bros..
 Sakurai has done it, finally toppling Melee as the best entry in the franchise for a number of different reasons.

 As our resident Smash expert and YouTube aficionado Alex put it:

 We’re not sure how you could make a more robust or pleasing Smash game.
 Super Smash Bros.
 Ultimate truly is the ultimate instalment in the series, and it makes you wonder where Sakurai can possibly take this franchise next.

 We couldn't have put it better ourselves!
 Super Smash Bros.
 Ultimate is the tightest, biggest, and best entry in the series ever and it'll probably never be toppled.

 Where does your favourite Super Smash Bros. sit in the list?
 Do you agree that Ultimate really is the, errrr, ultimate Smash?
-Will tournaments start favouring that over Melee?
+Are Melee's days as a tournament fave numbered?
 Let us know in the comments section below.